 Criminology, Law and Society

-Professor Jenness has an award-winning teaching record and has continued to teach undergraduate and graduate students every year while serving as Dean.
-She has received multiple teaching awards (e.g., “President’s Award” from the Western Society of Criminology, “Most Inspirational Instructor” at Washington State University and the “Excellence in Undergraduate Education Award” and the “Chancellor’s Award for Excellence in Fostering Undergraduate Research” at the University of California), as well as other forms of recognition for her contributions to teaching (“Professor of the Month,” “Interesting Professor We Would Like to Meet Outside the Classroom,” “UCI faculty member who has had the greatest impact on a student’s education,” etc.).
+Professor Jenness is an award-winning teacher and mentor, having received the American Society of Criminology’s Teaching Award, the University of California, Irvine’s Academic Senate’s Distinguished Faculty Award for Teaching, the President’s Award (for mentoring) from the Western Society of Criminology, and other teaching awards (e.g., “Faculty of the Year” from the Master of Advanced Study in Criminology, Law and Society program; “Most Inspirational Instructor” in the Department of Sociology at Washington State University and the “Excellence in Undergraduate Education Award” and the “Chancellor’s Award for Excellence in Fostering Undergraduate Research” at the University of California, Irvine), and other forms of recognition for her contributions to teaching (“Professor of the Month,” “Interesting Professor We Would Like to Meet Outside the Classroom,” “UCI faculty member who has had the greatest impact on a student’s education,” etc.).
 Extending her commitment to teaching beyond the university, Professor Jenness has developed innovative educational materials for public policy officials and practitioners; provided professional training to personnel working in jails, prisons, and immigration detention facilities; and served as an expert in civil litigation related to conditions of confinement in lock-up facilities.
 Her contributions to public policy development have been recognized by the California Department of Corrections and Rehabilitation, the Los Angeles Police Department, and the U.S. Department of Homeland Security.

 Finally, Professor Jenness has served as an elected member of various professional committees and councils and she has served as an expert witness in civil litigation related to conditions of confinement in government run detention facilities.
 She is a Past Co-Editor of Contemporary Sociology and Past President of the Pacific Sociological Association as well as the Society for the Study of Social Problems.
 She has served as an Associate Editor for Social Problems, as well as an Advisory Editor for Criminology, Social Problems, Gender & Society, Research in Political Sociology, Sexuality & Culture, and Race, Sex and Class; Vice-President of the Society for the Study of Social Problems; Chair of the Crime, Law, and Deviance section and Chair of the Sexualities section of the American Sociological Association, as well as Chair of the Social Problems Theory division and Chair of the Sexual Behavior, Communities, and Politics division of the Society for the Study of Social Problems; Vice-Chair of the Law & Society division of the Society for the Study of Social Problems; and a Member of the Board of Directors for the Society for the Study of Social Problems, and the Council for Sociology of Law section, the Crime, Law, & Deviance section, and the Collective Behavior/Social Movements section of the American Sociological Association.